 While designing primer, keep in mind that both forward and reverse primer do not match with each other or are not complementary with each other.
 Otherwise, instead of binding with target sequences, both primer will bind with each other and creates a dimer.

 More than 4 complementary bases and lower annealing temperature induces dimer formation.
-When primers are binds with each other instead of binding with the target sequence, it creates a dimer.
+When primers are bind with each other instead of binding with the target sequence, it creates a dimer.
 Dimers can easily be amplified in PCR because it is shorter sequences of up to 50 to 60 bp.

 Read the article Prokaryotic DNA replication